 Cannabis reform was delayed several times over what should be done with underage individuals caught with cannabis possession.
-Civil rights groups and minority legislators were eager to address the issue of police brutality and petty convictions that often lead to a life of crime for those with few other options.
+Civil rights groups and minority legislators were eager to address the issue of police brutality and petty convictions.
+They often lead to a life of crime for those with few other options.

-The clean-up- bill, crafted after weeks of debate, prohibits police from notifying parents when a minor is caught with cannabis possession or using alcohol when it’s a first-time offense.
-The new law also makes it easier for a law enforcement officer to be charged with depriving an underage individual of their rights.
+The clean-up- bill was crafted after weeks of debate.
+It prohibits police from notifying parents when a minor is caught with cannabis possession.
+Or using alcohol when it’s a first-time offense.
+The law makes it easy for a law enforcement officer to be charged with depriving an underage individual of rights.

-Gopal is introducing the cannabis possession measure in the NJ Senate with Senators Joe Lagan (D-Bergen) and Dawn Addiego (D-Burlington), while Houghtaling and Downey are introducing it in the Assembly.
-The measure has not yet been introduced, so it does not have a bill number nor text to analyze.
+Gopal is introducing the cannabis possession measure in the NJ Senate.
+He did so with Senators Joe Lagan (D-Bergen) and Dawn Addiego (D-Burlington).
+Houghtaling and Downey are introducing it in the Assembly.
+The measure has not yet been introduced.
+So it does not have a bill number nor text to analyze.

 Assemblyman Herb Conway (D-Burlington) is also interested in reimposing parental notification for underage cannabis possession.
-Conway is a member of the Legislative Black Caucus and blamed by long-time advocates for removing homegrow from New Jersey’s medical cannabis law in 2009.
+Conway is a member of the Legislative Black Caucus.
+Long-time advocates blame him for removing homegrow from New Jersey’s medical cannabis law in 2009.

 Bipartisan Underage Cannabis Possession Notification Support

 Senator Declan O’Scanlon (R-Monmouth) and Senator Anthony M. Bucco (R-Morris) also want to fix what they perceive as problems with the new cannabis laws.
-They plan to introduce a bill to repeal a new law prohibiting law enforcement from notifying parents if their child is caught possessing alcohol or cannabis.
+They’ll introduce a bill to repeal prohibiting law enforcement from notifying parents if their child is caught possessing alcohol or cannabis.

 Assembly Minority Leader John Bramnick (R-Union) is also strongly in favor of an underage cannabis possession parental notification bill.

-O’Scanlon and Bucco also want to introduce legislation to also restore liability protections for the police during a cannabis-related interaction with underage youths that were in place to address police brutality.
+O’Scanlon and Bucco want to introduce legislation to restore liability protections for the police during a cannabis-related interaction with underage youths.
+They were in place to address police brutality.

-“The new marijuana law that was recently passed is one of the most unworkable and counter-productive pieces of legislation that I have ever seen,” said O’Scanlon.
+“The new marijuana law … is one of the most unworkable and counter-productive pieces of legislation,” said O’Scanlon.

 A lot of time was likely spent trying to convince him to vote for adult-use legalization legislation.
 O’Scanlon was a proponent of the Jake Honig Act medical cannabis law and voted for decriminalization.
 Both O’Scanlon and Gopal recently became sponsors of a medical homegrow bill.

-“This is another example of Democrat ideology that the state knows what’s best for our families, usurping the role of parents in the lives of their children,” said Bucco.
-“This new law is a direct attack on family values, further eroding the influence of mom or dad in raising their children.
+“This is another example of Democrat ideology.
+The state knows what’s best for our families, usurping the role of parents in the lives of their children,” said Bucco.
+“This new law is a direct attack on family values.”

-“For generations, a call from the police station advising that your child was drinking with friends or involved with drugs was more effective than any arrest or court appearance.
-It should be the duty and responsibility of law enforcement to let parents know when kids are breaking the law, especially when it involves a behavior that left unchecked could lead to more serious issues down the road,” said Bucco.
+“For generations, a call from the police station advising that your child was drinking with friends.
+Or being involved with drugs.
+It was more effective than any arrest or court appearance.
+It should be the duty and responsibility of law enforcement to let parents know when kids are breaking the law.
+Especially when it involves a behavior that.
+Left unchecked could lead to more serious issues down the road,” said Bucco.